Authored By: Northwestern Legal Services

 - First and second year you live in the property: The landlord does not have to put the security deposit in a bank account.

 - Third and following years you live in the property: The landlord must put the security deposit in a bank account which is separate from the landlord’s bank account (unless it is $100 or less).
 The landlord must also tell the tenant in writing the name and address of the bank and the amount of money in the account.
 Further, the landlord must pay the interest on the account to the tenant, if the account is an interest-bearing account.

 - Payment of interest to tenant: The landlord must pay the interest on the account to the tenant each year.

 Recovering Your Security Deposit Back After You Move

-Send a letter to the landlord the day after you return the keys to him to request the return of your security depositand interest, if owed.
-In this letter you must provide the landlord with an address where he/she can send you the security deposit.
-If you do not provide an address, then you cannot sue for double the amount of your security deposit as explained in more detail below.
+Send a letter to the landlord on the day that you return your keys to him, requesting the return of your security deposit and the payment of interest, if owed.
+In this letter, you must provide the landlord with an address where he can send you your security deposit.
+If you do not provide an address, then you cannot sue for double the amount of your security deposit, as explained in more detail below.